Rossini (film)

 Rossini is a 1942 Italian musical drama film directed by Mario Bonnard and starring Nino Besozzi, Paola Barbara, Camillo Pilotto, Armando Falconi and Greta Gonda.
 It depicts adult life events of Italian composer Gioachino Rossini.

+The film is also known as Arte ed amori di Giaocchino Rossini.

 It was shot at the Pisorno Studios in Tirrenia.
 The film's sets were designed by the art director Piero Filippone.